Azure/cloud-scale-data-for-devs-guide/docs/get-started-with-java-and-key-vault.md

 ---
 title: Get started with Java and Azure Key Vault
-description: Get started using Java and Azure Key Vault. ms.service: cosmos-db ms.topic: reference ms.date: 08/19/2022
+description: Learn how to get started using Java with Azure Key Vault, and work through configuration and code examples. ms.service: cosmos-db ms.topic: reference ms.date: 08/19/2022